 Physical examination and radiographs are used to make a diagnosis of hip dysplasia.
-It is an inherited disease, and a lot of work has been done by the Orthopedic Foundation for Animals to help eliminate affected dogs from the breeding population.
+It is an inherited disease, and the Orthopedic Foundation for Animals continues to work on halting the condition in the breeding population.

 Currently, four surgical procedures are widely used in the treatment of hip dysplasia.
 These techniques can be divided into two groups: those that are completed prior to the development of significant osteoarthritis and those that are reserved for dogs with osteoarthritis.

 Pubic symphysiodesis is a prophylactic procedure performed in very young dogs at risk for the development of hip dysplasia.
-As puppies grow their bones grow as well.
-Using a tool called electrocautery, the growth of one part of the pelvis is halted allowing other areas of the pelvis to grow, resulting in a more normal development of the hip joint.
+As puppies grow, their bones grow.
+Using a tool called electrocautery, the growth of one part of the pelvis is halted, which allows other areas of the pelvis to grow.
+This results in a more normal development of the hip joint.

 In smaller dogs with osteoarthritis, a femoral head and neck excision can be performed.
 In this procedure, removing the femoral head eliminates the pain that arises from the abnormal femoral head rubbing against the shallow acetabulum.

 Although many treatment options are available to help the patient with hip dysplasia, early diagnosis is critical in helping to decide the most appropriate treatment plan for each patient.